loggy01/alpharing/README.md

    Bond_{weight} = energy \times 2 \times \left(1 - \left(\frac{distance}{distance_{max}}\right)\right)
    $$

-   Each residue's weight in the wildtype and variant proteins is then calculated by summing the weight of all its bonds.
+   Each residue's weight in the wildtype and variant protein is then calculated by summing the weight of all its bonds.

-7. **Calculate fold change (FC)**:
+5. **Calculate fold change (FC)**:

    In this step, AlphaRING calculates the fold change between the weight of the wild-type and variant residue at the position of residue substiution.
 Therefore, values futher from 1 indicate a greater change in weighting.

-9. **Calculate AlphaRING score**:
+6. **Calculate AlphaRING score**:

     In this step, the absolute log2 of the FC is taken to provide a final numeric value of pathogenicity, the AlphaRING score.
-This results in a minimum score of 0.
+This results in a minimum AlphaRING score of 0.
 Therefore, higher scores indicate greater predicted pathogenicity.

 ## Installation